hellbox/srob-migration/content/reviews/a-portrait-in-black-and-white.md

 name = "A portrait, in black and white" title = "A portrait, in black and white" dek = "Peter Bagge presents his newest book at Elliott Bay Book Company on Saturday, March 25th at 7 pm.
-It's a complex love letter to Zora Neale Hurston's complicated genius." facebookauto = "Tacoma cartoonist Peter Bagge's latest comic is a complex exploration of the life of Zora Neale Hurston." twitterauto = "Tacoma cartoonist Peter Bagge's latest comic is a complex exploration of the life of Zora Neale Hurston." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/fire!!-.md"]
+It's a complex love letter to Zora Neale Hurston's complicated genius." type = "Review"facebookauto = "Tacoma cartoonist Peter Bagge's latest comic is a complex exploration of the life of Zora Neale Hurston." twitterauto = "Tacoma cartoonist Peter Bagge's latest comic is a complex exploration of the life of Zora Neale Hurston." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/fire!!-.md"]